steeply/gbot-trader/readme.md

 > If the parameter **FIRST_LOADING_HISTORY** included, will be loaded into the cache the first 100 BUY orders before the first SELL order for the selected pair and put a SELL order on the basis of these data.

-**All the strategies are mutually exclusive.
-If no policy is selected, use the strategy of "Scalper"**.

 #### Additional options
  Option | Description